 Facts & Figures

-“The tip of the spear” is how former Dean Michael J. Klag, MD, MPH ’87, describes the Department of Health Policy and Management (HPM).
+“The tip of the spear” is how Dean Emeritus Michael J. Klag, MD, MPH ’87, describes the Department of Health Policy and Management (HPM).
 By collecting data on morbidity and mortality, then carefully analyzing the roles of social, environmental and behavioral factors, public health researchers can identify how disease is transmitted and how it can be prevented and treated most effectively.

 The Department boasts a diverse, interdisciplinary group of scholars—from social scientists and health economists to legal scholars, policy analysts, management scientists and ethicists.
 Many hold joint appointments in the schools of Medicine, Nursing, Arts and Sciences, and Engineering, and the Department benefits from well-established collaborations with the faculty, students and patients of Johns Hopkins Medicine.